feddieminas/django_fantasy_foot_track/README.md

 ALLOWED_HOSTS = [os.environ.get("C9_HOST"), 'fantasy-foot-track.herokuapp.com']
 ```

-Concerning the above, one can create an env.py file and insert the related url link.
+Concerning the above, one can create an env.py file at the top level folder of his workspace and insert the related ip link.

 ```
 import os